// Emergency Dentistry and Facial Trauma In An Austere Environment

 What will delegates get out of it?
 How might it influence their practice?

 This workshop has been running for the last 13 years.
-We have constantly adapted and fine tuned it based on questions, experiences, situations that medics have faced .
+The delivery team have constantly adapted and fine tuned it based on questions, experiences, situations that medics have faced .
 We have excelled at this workshop by consistently keeping it hands on, simplified , step by step training .

-The webinar addresses content relating to how to administer Local Anesthesia in the mouth, do a dental filling, place a dental splint, save a tooth that’s been knocked out, do a simple extraction and finally incise and drain a dental abscess.
+This one day course addresses content relating to how to administer Local Anesthesia in the mouth, do a dental filling, place a dental splint, save a tooth that’s been knocked out, do a simple extraction and finally incise and drain a dental abscess as well as addressing facial injuries.

 Free post course resources will be provided.